Wye Circular walk

 - In 155 metres, you reach a metal gate on your left-hand side.[!]
 The original route takes you to a stile some 10 metres past this gate, but you may find this last leg completely overgrown.
 If you can reach the stile, on your left-hand side, go right, steeply down steps, your direction 280°, and in 15 metres go over a stile.
 If you cannot, turn right by the metal gate to drop down the bank to another metal gate.
 Having crossed the stile or gone through the metal gate, your way forward is across a field, your direction 250°, aiming for the left-hand side of an industrial shed and stables.

 - In 65 metres go through a metal fieldgate and over a concrete farm road, with stables on your right-hand side.
-In 10 metres go through a metal fieldgate (usually kept open) and keep straight on, your direction 260°, with a field hedge and fence on your right-hand side.
+In 10 metres go through a metal fieldgate and keep straight on, your direction 260°, with a field hedge and fence on your right-hand side.
+In 100 metres you come to a style.

-- In 100 metres [!] you go over a stile on your right-hand side.
+- The "avoid the lunch pub" shortcut rejoins here. [!]
+Go over the stile on your right-hand side.
 In 5 metres drop down to a road, which you cross to continue straight on uphill, on an earth road, your direction 240° initially.

 - In 35 metres, at the end of the wooden fence on your right-hand side, follow the yellow arrow to the right, your direction 320°, on a clear grassy path with the hedge and then the back garden of Crundale House on your right.